jiyt17/IDA-VLM/model/README.md

 IDA-VLM is fine-tuned from [Qwen-VL-Chat](https://github.com/QwenLM/Qwen-VL).
 We adopt a dual-stage fine-tuning method to train the model on identity memory and recognition across diverse scenes.

 The initial phase leverages annotations in VCR, Flickr30k and RefCOCO, while the second stage tuning data is based on MovieNet.
+We mix tuning data from LLaVA and ShareGPT4V into our data at a ratio of around 10%.

 The running environment is the same as Qwen-VL's.
 Our finetuning code: